ashokreddy1613/Interview/Interview-Questions.md

 Scripted pipelines are written in `groovy` language, provide more control and flexibility, which is useful for more complex logic and dynamic behaviour.

 ### Difference between code quality and code coverage.
 Code quality refers to how clean, maintainable, and bug-free the code is.
-It’s usually measured through static analysis tools like SonarQube, which detect issues such as code smells, complexity, or security vulnerabilities
+It's usually measured through static analysis tools like SonarQube, which detect issues such as code smells, complexity, or security vulnerabilities

 Code coverage, on the other hand, measures how much of the codebase is exercised by automated tests.
 Tools like JaCoCo or Istanbul help calculate what percentage of code is tested.